andresberejnoi/OpenCV_Traffic_Counter/README.md

   -vo VIDEO_OUT, --video_out VIDEO_OUT
                         Provide a video filename to output -vw VIDEO_WIDTH, --video_width VIDEO_WIDTH
-                        Videos will be resized to this width.
-Height will be computed automatically to preserve aspect ratio -vp VIDEO_PARAMS VIDEO_PARAMS, --video_params VIDEO_PARAMS VIDEO_PARAMS
+                        Videos will be resized to this width (default is 640).
+                        Height will be computed automatically to preserve aspect ratio
+  -vp VIDEO_PARAMS VIDEO_PARAMS, --video_params VIDEO_PARAMS VIDEO_PARAMS
                         Provide video codec and extension (in that order) for the output video.
 Example: `--video_params mjpg avi`.
-                        Default values are mjpg and avi -sf STARTING_FRAME, --starting_frame STARTING_FRAME
+                        Default values are mjpg avi -sf STARTING_FRAME, --starting_frame STARTING_FRAME
                         Select the starting frame for video analysis (default is 10).
 All frames before that will still be used for